elcritch/figuro/README.md

 By building on some of the best parts of GUI development in last 15 years Figuro aims to incorporate the best elements of both imperitive and object oriented GUI toolkits.

-Originally based on Fidget it now has a multi-threaded core and improved event system.
+Originally based on Fidget, Figuro has now diverged quite significantly and includes a multi-threaded core, reactive event system, and CSS theming.
 All widgets are typed and can contain their own state.

 *Note*: Figuro is now in an *beta* stage with all the key pieces working.
 There's likely to be churn in the APIs but it's mostly stabalized.